agastyapatri/OklamAI/ReadMe.md

 4. Padding: This is the process of adding padding to the encoded text.
 This is necessary to ensure that all the text samples have all the same length.

+## **Notes**

+At this stage, I'm working on getting an implementation working; the finetuning will come later

+* I've opted for one-hot encoding at this stage